Irrelon/ige/readme.md

 > This is a beta branch at present.
 It is a re-write utilising TypeScript
-> and compiling to ES6 ESM modules.
-Client and server-side rendering are
+> and compiling to both CommonJS (for Node.js) and ESM modules (for Webpack).
-> working and various examples have been updated.
-If you see an index.ts
+> Client and server-side rendering are working and various examples have been
-> in an example folder, it's been updated to work with ES6 modules.
+> updated.
+If you see an index.ts in an example folder, it's been updated to
+> work with ES6 modules.
 >
-> Compiling the engine: run the `build-watch` npm command and then run the
+> Compiling the engine: run the `build` npm command and then run the
-> `fix-paths-watch` npm command. `build-watch` will compile the TypeScript changes
-> to JavaScript files.
-The fixPaths will watch .js files and fix any paths
+> `build` will compile the TypeScript to JavaScript files and automatically
-> to .js files that don't have a .js extension as well as resolving TS
-> paths like @/something to their relative equivalent.
+> resolve TypeScript paths in .js files to their relative equivalents using
+> `npx @irrelon/fix-paths` helper app.
+>
+> From version 3.0.1 you can use the engine with `import { ige } from "@irrelon/ige";`
+>
+> All the engine's classes, functionality, types etc are exported from that module
+> and can be imported as required.
+>
+> A `create-ige-app` npx script is on the way as well, almost ready!
+This will
+> create a basic app with the webpack and Node.js setup to create games with
+> this version of the engine without configuring all the things yourself.

 # Isogenic Game Engine